torcolvin/couchbase-lite-wiki/Backpressure.md

 This shows up in several different ways in the implementation.

 * In the `C4Socket` and `WebSocket` interfaces, the consumer calls back to the producer to tell it when it’s finished processing some number of bytes.
 The producer keeps a counter of unprocessed bytes: when it writes _n_ bytes to the consumer it adds _n_ to the counter, and when the consumer tells it it’s finished _m_ bytes, it subtracts _m_.
 When the counter exceeds some threshold, that’s backpressure, and the producer stops writing.
-* The BLIP protocol has a much-simplified version of TCP’s flow control for handling large messages.
+* Our [BLIP](https://github.com/couchbase/couchbase-lite-core/blob/master/Networking/BLIP/docs/BLIP%20Protocol.md) protocol has a much-simplified version of TCP’s flow control for handling large messages.
 Every few hundred KB the receiving side will send an `ACK` frame back to the sender telling it how many bytes of the message it’s processed.
 If the sender finds it’s sent significantly more bytes than it’s received `ACK`s for, it pauses until it gets an `ACK`.
 * The `Puller` has a pool of `IncomingRev` objects, each of which can process one incoming revision at a time.
 When an `IncomingRev`’s revision has been inserted into the database, the object is recycled back into the pool.
 When the pool is empty, that means the `IncomingRevs` and `Inserter` are at capacity, and the Puller stops handling incoming BLIP `rev` messages.
 * The `Pusher` and `Puller` both have some counters that keep track of pending operations.
 For example, `Pusher::_changeListsInFlight` is the number of `changes` messages that have been sent to the peer that haven’t yet gotten responses.
 If this reaches `kMaxChangeListsInFlight` (5), the Pusher stops asking the `ChangesFeed` for more changes from the database.